Who we are

 19.01.2023

-New joint #research from HSG and @IMD_Bschool reveals a very limited retreat of EU and G7 firms from #Russia.
-The findings of @SimonEvenett and Niccolò Pisani challenge the narrative that there is a vast exodus of Western firms leaving the market.
+New joint #research from HSG and @IMD_Bschool reveals a limited retreat of EU and G7 firms from #Russia.
+The findings of @SimonEvenett and Niccolò Pisani challenge the narrative that a vast exodus of Western firms is leaving the market. [paper]

 19.01.2023